Auro-jyoti/netflix-gpt/README.md

 - unsubscribed to the onAuthStateChanged callback
 - Add hardcoded values to the constant files.
 - Register TMDB API and create an app and get access token
-- Get Data from TMDB now playing mogies list API
+- Get Data from TMDB now playing movies list API
+- Custom Hook for Now Playing Movies.
+- Create movieSlice.
+- Update Store with movies Data.
+- Planning for MainContainer and  Secondary container.
+- Fetch Data for Trailer Video
+- Update Store with Trailer Video Data.
+- Embedded the Youtube video and make it autoplay and mute.
+- Tailwind Classes to make Main container look awesome.

 ## Features: